-*A bowl of malted milk ice cream or Cornish strawberry sorbet with biscotti £6
+*A bowl of espresso ice cream or green apple sorbet with spiced biscuit £6

 The Scarlet Champagne Afternoon Tea is a high tea worth celebrating.
 A glass of our favourite Scarlet champagne, a table overlooking the Atlantic Ocean – a perfect moment to share with a loved one or friend.

 The homemade cakes and pastries are delicate and delicious, from gorgeous macaroons to strawberry cupcakes.
 The scones are served with our homemade jam and local clotted cream.
 The sandwiches – made from artisan bread – are made to order.
 The tea, the only grown in the UK, is from the local Tregothnan estate.

 £25pp with tea or £35pp with champagne.
 Must be booked 24 hours in advance so we can hand make each part just for you.